 - Backpack: Choose a pack that fits well and carries comfortably.
 For beginners, 50–65L is a common starting point, depending on season and trip length.

-- Tent: Aim for a shelter that balances weight and weather protection.
+- Tent: Balance weight and weather protection.
 A common guideline is to keep tent weight under about 2.5–3 lb per person.

 - Sleep system: Pair a sleeping bag or quilt with an insulated sleeping pad matched to expected temperatures.